argilla-io/distilabel/docs/sections/components/advanced/caching.md

 !!!
 Note

     Internally, the function will try to inject the `pipeline_path` variable if it's not passed via argument, assuming it's in the parent directory of the current one, called `pipeline.yaml`.
 If the file doesn't exist, it won't raise any error, but take into account that if the `Distiset` is pushed to the Hugging Face Hub, the `pipeline.yaml` won't be generated.
+The same happens with the `pipeline.log` file, it can be passed via `log_filename_path`, but it will try to locate it automatically.

+    Lastly, there is the option of including the `distilabel_metadata` column in the final dataset.
+This column can contain custom metadata generated automatically by the pipeline, like the raw output from an `LLM` without formatting in case of failure, and we can decide whether to include it using the `enable_metadata` argument.